Sharing Personal Experience As Knowledge (SPEAK)

 “I had the opportunity to participate in one of Poverty Action’s events in Olympia that allowed me to meet with lawmakers.
 While I was there, I shared my experience living on Temporary Assistance for Needy Families (TANF).
 It was amazing to be able to share my stories with lawmakers.
 As a single mother, student at Highline Community College, survivor of domestic violence, and TANF recipient, I spoke out on behalf of the state’s most vulnerable populations.”- Renee Jones, Poverty Action SPEAK member

-Because Renee and hundreds of other SPEAK members took action, in 2012 we prevented another round of deep cuts to crucial safety net programs.
+Because Renee and hundreds of other SPEAK members took action, we prevented another round of deep cuts to crucial safety net programs.
 Your powerful stories and actions are what moved lawmakers to protect indispensible programs.

 Join us in building a unified movement to educate the public about poverty and bring the voices of people with low incomes to the State Capitol.

 - Basic Needs Programs (TANF, Dental Access, HEN & ABD)

 - Consumer Debt and Debt Collection

 - Wage Garnishment

 - Payday Lending